How 'Ronaldo-esque' Damsgaard became Denmark's Euro 2020 breakout star

 The way the team rallied around each other, Eriksen’s partner and their stricken team-mate was testament to who they all are as individuals and not just footballers.

-“I’m sure that everyone that’s in the know in the game sees that right from the start the way they’ve played and tactically set themselves up is top class.
+“I’m sure that everyone that’s in the know in the game sees that, right from the start, the way they’ve played and tactically set themselves up has been top class.
 I’m an Englishman and I’m not sure that’s going to be an attractive semi-final match up if they both get through.”